zettsu-t/cppMockgen/howToUse.md

 ## Summary

-CppMockGen generates codes to test C++ codes.
+CppMockGen generates code to test C++ code.
 It makes
 * Mock classes to describe expectations with Google Mock
 * Stub functions to link subset of tested source files